sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 ansible/ansible-tower-remediation/20220421.0.0
 {{< /code >}}

-Using these tags, the catalog-api tool will generate the following integration structure:
+Using these tags, the catalog-api tool would generate the following version structure, with both versions of the Ansible Tower Remediation integration:

 {{< code text >}}
 tree /tmp/generated-api/ -L 7